 (I/O)

-Housed in a sleek, indoor-compatible ABS case (Color RAL 9010) with an IP30 protection rating, the ANDBAC sensor is designed for both standard indoor settings and industrial applications, such as air handling units (AHUs) and various HVAC systems.
+Housed in a sleek, indoor-compatible ABS case (Color RAL 9010) with an IP30 protection rating, the ANB sensor is designed for both standard indoor settings and industrial applications, such as air handling units (AHUs) and various HVAC systems.

 Setup is streamlined and intuitive—using a smartphone, you can quickly configure the BACnet address, set data parameters, and easily adjust sensor offsets, eliminating the need for traditional DIP switches.